amirhnajafiz-learning/ansible/README.md

 we can divide our infrastructure (nodes) into groups and define tasks (roles) for them.
 Ansible is implemented with _python_ and it works using _ssh_.

+Ansible is module based, meaning that it has plugins and modules in order to define your tasks.
+Also, you can use the shell feature of ansible to write your own manifests.
+However, the modules are implemented in a better way, in case of errors and edge cases.

 ## structure

 Ansible structure consists of inventory, roles, logs, playbooks and an ansible config file.
 In the next part